Thanks to Ong's information, authorities were able to determine the identities of the hijackers

 10 days after the attacks of September 11th, 200 members of the Chinese American community in San Francisco gathered in a park to remember and pay tribute to Ong.
 Mayor of San Francisco Willie Brown called 21 September ‘Betty Ong Day’.

 “When 180,000 San Franciscans say their prayers, they can say the angel, Betty Ong, by name,” the Mayor said.

 A recreation centre in San Francisco’s Chinatown was renamed in 2011 to the Betty Ann Ong Chinese Recreation Center.

 Additionally, The Betty Ann Ong Foundation was set up as a non-profit public charity.
 Its mission is to “educate children to the positive benefits of lifelong physical activity and healthy eating habits and to provide opportunities for children to experience the great outdoors so that they can grow to become healthy, strong and productive individuals.”

-Betty Ong was a true hero on 9/11 and whilst we associate the events of that day with remorse, we must proudly remember Ong’s bravery courage.
+Betty Ong was a true hero on 9/11 and whilst we associate the events of that day with remorse, we must also honour Ong’s bravery and courage.